Skip to content

 Support Horticulture at RBG

 The care and growth of our horticultural collections are possible thanks to the generous support of RBG Members and donors.
-With a donation to Growing up Green, you can ensure an active, vibrant and healthy future for the children of today and tomorrow through our horticultural and conservation projects.
+With a donation to Royal Botanical Gardens, you can ensure an active, vibrant and healthy future for the children of today and tomorrow through our horticultural and conservation projects.

 Royal Botanical Gardens (RBG) is the largest botanical garden in Canada, a National Historic Site, and registered charitable organization with a mandate to bring together people, plants and nature.